home-assistant/home-assistant.io/source/_docs/configuration/templating.markdown

   {% endraw %}

-- `as_datetime()` converts a string containing a timestamp, or valid UNIX timestamp, to a datetime object.
+- `as_datetime(value, default)` converts a string containing a timestamp, or valid UNIX timestamp, to a datetime object.
+If that fails, returns the `default` value, or if omitted raises an error.
+This function can also be used as a filter.
 - `as_timestamp(value, default)` converts datetime object or string to UNIX timestamp.
 If that fails, returns the `default` value, or if omitted raises an error.
 This function can also be used as a filter.
 - `as_local()` converts datetime object to local time.
 This function can also be used as a filter.
 - `strptime(string, format, default)` parses a string based on a [format](https://docs.python.org/3.10/library/datetime.html#strftime-and-strptime-behavior) and returns a datetime object.
 If that fails, it returns the `default` value or, if omitted, raises an error.